tevaughan/gslcpp/README.md

 `gslcpp` is a header-only, modern C++-library intended to wrap all of the [GNU Scientific Library][gsl].
-  - The first release covers functions and types related to `gsl_vector`.
-  - The second release will cover multidimensional minimization.
-  - The third release will cover `gsl_matrix` and expand the capabilities of vectors by way of integration with [Eigen](https://eigen.tuxfamily.org).
-  - I have not yet planned further ahead.

 [gsl]: https://www.gnu.org/software/gsl/

+## Version-History
+  - v1.0 covers functions and types related to GSL's vector.

+## Roadmap
+  - v1.1 will cover multidimensional minimization.
+  - v1.2 will cover matrices and expand the capabilities of vectors by way of integration with [Eigen](https://eigen.tuxfamily.org).
+  - v1.3 will cover quadrature (numerical integration).

 ## Products of Github Action